 The meeting, which will include high-ranking military personnel from Egypt, Jordan, Saudi Arabia, the United Arab Emirates, Kuwait, Bahrain, Sudan and Libya is intended to set up intervention plans to stabilize Libya, which has seen unrest since the toppling of the Gadhafi government in 2011.

-According to the Arab League, source talks between Libya National Army chief Maj.
-Gen. Khalifa Haftar, Gulf Cooperation Council (GCC) and Arab leaders have resulted in arms purchases by the Libyan Army, including helicopters delivered on April 26 from the UAE.
+According to the Arab League, source talks between with Libya National Army chief Maj.
+Gen. Khalifah Haftar, Gulf Cooperation Council (GCC) and Arab leaders have resulted in arms purchases by the Libyan Army, LNA including helicopters delivered on April 26 from the UAE.

 "Five Mi-35 Hind upgraded helicopters were delivered last month ahead of more Russian equipment, which include anti-tank and armor-piercing weapons and munitions," the source said.

-"France has been asked to supply support with logistics and special forces while Italy has been called to provide naval support," he said.
+"France has been asked to supply a support with logistics and special forces while Italy tally has been called to provide naval support," he said.